danielaregert/danielaregert/README.md

 - 👋 Hi, I’m Daniela Regert
 - 👀 I’m interested in technology
 - 🌱 I work in DOMO as a Frontend Pod Leader
-- 📫 How to reach me: danielaregert@gmail.com
+- 📫 How to reach me out: danielaregert@gmail.com

 <!---
 danielaregert/danielaregert is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.